TanishModh/moodify-app/README.md

 <h2 id="-mobile-app-version">📱 Mobile App Version</h2>

-There is also a mobile version of the Moodify app built using React Native and Expo.
+There is also a mobile version of the MoodifyMe app built using React Native and Expo.
 You can find the mobile app in the `mobile` directory.

 1. **Navigate to the mobile directory:**
    ```bash